Platekun/Avalon/README.md

 Both branches are identical when your artifact is freshly created.

 💡 **Note**: It is recommended to only push code to these branches via pull requests.

+### Git Hooks

+[Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are a mean to fire off custom scripts when certain important actions occur while performing [🌳 Git](https://git-scm.com) actions.
+Git hooks are located in the `.git/hooks` where each file represents a different hook.

+By default Avalon will create two client-side hooks:

+- `pre-commit`: Will format files before `git commit`.
+- `pre-push`:
+  - Will prevent any `git push` action to `master`/`main`/`dev` branches.
+  - Will format files before `git push`.

 ## Installation